korayustundag/securenotepad/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 [More information](CONTRIBUTING.md)

+## Disclaimer

+**IMPORTANT: Please read this disclaimer carefully before using Secure Notepad.**

+Secure Notepad is a software application designed to encrypt and secure text documents.
+It utilizes strong encryption algorithms to protect your data.
+However, it is important to understand the limitations and responsibilities associated with using this application.

+### Data Encryption and Password Protection

+Secure Notepad encrypts your text documents using AES standards with a password of your choice.
+The encryption process is designed to provide a high level of security and ensure that only users with the correct password can access the decrypted data.

+**Disclaimer:** If you forget or lose your password, it will not be possible to recover or decrypt your data.
+The encryption is designed in such a way that even the developers of Secure Notepad cannot retrieve or reset your password or access your encrypted data.
+It is essential to keep your password safe and secure.
+We highly recommend choosing a strong and memorable password and storing it in a secure location.

 ## License

 Secure Notepad is released under the GPL-3.0 License.
 See [LICENSE](LICENSE) for more information.